'Dreamers' ask to defend DACA program against Texas legal assault

 Such an order would directly oppose the ruling of District Court judges in California and elsewhere who have directed the Trump administration to continue processing renewal applications until lawsuits challenging the program's end are resolved, legal experts said.

-The federal judge hearing the Texas case, Andrew Hanen, in 2015 blocked Obama's plan to expand some benefits to parents of DACA recipients, so the states arguing the program is unlawful may have a sympathetic ear.
+The federal judge hearing the Texas case, Andrew Hanen, in 2015 blocked Obama's plan to expand some benefits to parents of U.S. citizens and legal permanent residents, so the states arguing the program is unlawful may have a sympathetic ear.

 The judges in these cases could try to avoid conflict by modifying their injunctions or placing them on hold, but dueling orders would likely produce quick appeals, including up to the U.S. Supreme Court.

-Note: (This story corrects paragraph 11 to clarify the scope of the program ruled on by Judge Hanen.)